fshchudlo/usualtech-articles/cm1g6zlol00000al9029oa8om.md

 }
 ```

-However, if the pipeline is parameterized, we call the `buildPipelineParametersForm` function to create a parameters form and display it to the user:
+For parameterized pipelines, we display a parameters form to the user.
+Here’s the `buildPipelineParametersForm` function that builds that form:

 ```typescript
 function buildPipelineParametersForm(pipelineParameters: JenkinsParameterDefinition[], pipelineDisplayName: string, pipelineId: string) {